andy-lawler-sbg/Expo-Bare-Minimum/README.md

 # Expo Bare Minimum Project

+## Introduction

 This project uses the bare minimum workflow and has some expo packages & other libraries imported.
+The aim of this project is to see the limitations and benefits of using a bare workflow project.

-## Features
+### Features

-At the momemnt this project has a few features
+At the moment this project has a few features:

 - Expo-Router Integration
 - Expo-HTML-Elements Integraton